How to Organize Google Workspace for Personal and Sales Email (2026 Guide)

 CAN-SPAM minimum requirements:

-- Working unsubscribe mechanism (honor within 10 business days)
+- Working unsubscribe mechanism — honor opt-outs within 10 business days

 FAQ